-The Multi-Disciplinary Pediatric Feeding Team is a collaborative service designed to provide evaluation and treatment services for children with feeding problems.
+The multi-disciplinary Pediatric Feeding Team is a collaborative service designed to provide evaluation and treatment services for children with feeding problems.

 Our Team Approach

 The Feeding Team includes staff from several departments of the hospital.
 Collaboration with your child’s primary care physician is also emphasized.
+Our team includes the following specialists:

-Alissa Zimmerman, OTR Occupational Therapist
+OTR Occupational Therapist

-- Assesses feeding environment for adaptive equipment needs
+- Assesses feeding environment for adaptive equipment needs (including seating, utensils, cups, etc.)

 - Provides education on improving oral sensory skills (taste, feel, smell)